ryan-mooore/topomc/README.md

 ![](images/example.png)

-TopoMC combines the ecosystem of Python libraries for Minecraft and the extensive spatial support of R to create beautiful topocraphical maps of your Minecraft worlds.
+TopoMC combines the ecosystem of Python libraries for Minecraft and the extensive spatial support of R to create beautiful topographical maps of your Minecraft worlds.
 TopoMC supports all Minecraft versions from 1.9 up to the current release (1.20.1), excluding 1.18-based versions (for now).

 ## How to Use